 For listing agents, consider the legality of your seller recording buyers who enter their home.
 Of course, it is perfectly legal for homeowners to install surveillance systems in their own homes – even hidden recording devices.
 Before a seller secretly or overtly uses such devices to record buyers, it is a good idea to check with a lawyer or other knowledgeable person to find out exactly what actions are lawful in that jurisdiction.
 In some states, the legality of using surveillance systems to record buyers depends on whether the sellers notify visitors that their movements and voices are recorded.
 In other states, it is permissible to videotape third persons without advance notice but not to record their conversations.

 If a buyer who attends an open house knows of the possibility that they will be recorded, especially if they are forewarned before they enter the home, they cannot claim later that they didn’t know they were recorded unwittingly, against their will, or without their permission.
-By walking into the home knowing that they will be recorded, the buyer impliedly consented to such recording.
+By walking into the home knowing that they will be recorded, the buyer implied consent to such recording.

 Another way to look at this is to say by entering the home knowing that cameras would be recording the buyer’s movements, the buyer has no reasonable expectation of privacy while in the home.
 However, there are limits to this concept.
 Even if the seller posts signs warning buyers that cameras are in use, a buyer likely would not expect recording while in a bathroom.
 In other words, buyers would have a reasonable expectation of privacy while in a bathroom.